Molybdate Test Kits

 Applications

-Molybdate is used throughout the industrial water treatment and power generation industries as a corrosion inhibitor in both open- and closed-loop cooling water systems.
-In solution, molybdate anions complex with oxidised iron to form a protective film of molybdate and ferric-oxide.
-Molybdate is considered an effective, environmentally acceptable alternative to chromate treatment.
-Unlike many other transition elements, molybdenum exhibits low or even negligible toxicity.
+Sodium molybdate salt (Na2MoO4) is frequently used throughout the industrial water treatment and power generation industries as an anodic oxidising corrosion inhibitor in both open-loop and particularly in closed-loop, high temperature cooling water systems.
+In solution, molybdate anions complex with oxidised iron to form a protective film of molybdate and ferric oxide that prevents corrosion of metal components.